unrealwork/atsd-use-cases/BaltimorePolice/README.md

 ### Date of Homicides

-To organize the data so that the year of the incident is considered, the following SQL query is
+To organize the data so that the year of the incident is considered, this SQL query is
 used:

 ```sql